Carrot Cake done right—soft, spiced, frosted with rich cream cheese, and topped with candied pecans for that wow factor.

 How To Get Even Cake Layers

 For even layers in a layered cake, divide the batter equally.
-This ensures the cake bakes evenly and looks great.
+This ensures the cake bakes evenly and looks incredible.

 Pour batter evenly into each pan, then check with a kitchen scale.
 Weigh the pans and adjust with a spoon for perfectly even layers.